neongala5/VidStreamer/README.md

 # VidStreamer
-Backend for a video streaming service
+Backend for a video streaming service.